rsksmart/powpeg-node/README.md

-# Welcome to RskJ Powpeg Node
+# Welcome to RskJ PowPeg Node

 ## About

-Powpeg node is a specialized rskj node which interacts with both Rootstock and Bitcoin.
+PowPeg node is a specialized rskj node which interacts with both Rootstock and Bitcoin.
 This node is used by Rootstock PowPeg signatories to interact with the Bridge contract and to broadcast peg-out transactions to Bitcoin.

 ## Software Requirements